ahuacate/nas-hardmetal/README.md

 Create sub-folders with permissions as shown [here.](https://raw.githubusercontent.com/ahuacate/pve-nas/master/scripts/source/pve_nas_basefoldersubfolderlist)

 ## 4.3.
 Create PVE SMB (SAMBA) Shares
 Your `/etc/samba/smb.conf` file should include the following PVE shares.
-This is a example from a Ubuntu NAS.
+This is an example from a Ubuntu NAS.

 Remember to replace `BASE_FOLDER` with your full path (i.e /dir1/dir2).
-Also you must restart your NFS service to invoke the changes.
+Also, you must restart your NFS service to invoke the changes.

 The sample file is from a Ubuntu 21.04 server.